chafey/recipes/README.md

 * 1 medium red onion
 * 1/4 cup Red wine vinegar
 * 1/4 cup extra virgin olive oil
-* tbsp sugar
+* 1 tbsp sugar
 * 1 tsp sea salt
 * 1/2 tsp black bepper

 ### Instructions
-* slice cucumbers thinly using mandolin
+* Slice cucumbers thinly using mandolin
 * Sweat cucumber slices
-  * Put cucumber slices in a large and sprinkle with salt.
+  * Put cucumber slices in a large collander and sprinkle with salt.
   * Let sit for 20 minutes to remove moisture.
   * Wash salt off cucumnbers and dry using a paper towel
-* Cut onion into halves (cut onion in half and then slice each half)
+* Slice onion into halves (cut onion in half and then slice each half)
 * Mix all ingredients into bowl and refrigerate.
 * Let mixture marinade at least 2 hours, preferrably 24 hours
 * Leftovers will keep for 5 more days in the refrigerator